bitterjug/devjournal-crypto/devjournal.markdown

   to store it in columns.
 Basically we want to see how many cassava farmers used pesticide (and so on) we think there is a mapping from hhid to the crops they grew

+### 20:43

+Here's a neat recipe to focus a window or start it if it's not already running:

+    wmctrl -a FreeMind || freemind &